cloudtracer/ThreatPinchLookup/README.md

 ## Current IOC Support
 - IPv4
 - MD5
+- SHA1
 - SHA2
 - CVE
 - FQDN (EFQDN is for Internet FQDN, IFQDN is for internal domains)
 - Add your own in the options with regex!

 ## Current Integrations
-- ThreatMiner for IPv4, FQDN, MD5 and SHA2 lookups.
+- ThreatMiner for IPv4, FQDN, MD5, SHA1 and SHA2 lookups.
-- Alienvault OTX for IPv4, MD5 and SHA2 lookups.
+- Alienvault OTX for IPv4, MD5, SHA1 and SHA2 lookups.
 - IBM X-Force Exchange for IPv4, EFQDN lookups.
-- VirusTotal for MD5, SHA2 and FQDN lookups.
+- VirusTotal for MD5, SHA1, SHA2 and FQDN lookups.
 - Cymon.io for IPv4 lookups.
-- CIRCL (Computer Incident Response Center Luxembourg) for CVE Lookups.
+- CIRCL (Computer Incident Response Center Luxembourg) for CVE lookups.
-- PassiveTotal for FQDN Whois Lookups
+- PassiveTotal for FQDN Whois lookups
 - MISP for MD5 and SHA2 (If you want more submit an issue in this github)
+- Censys.io for IPv4 lookups
 - Add your own in the developers options page!

 ## Support